 ii Recent successful tax-efficient transactions

-The High Court in deciding in favour of the taxpayer held that there was nothing artificial about the payments and the transactions were within the meaning and scope of the arrangements contemplated by the government in openly offering incentives.
-The ultimate question was whether the impugned arrangement viewed in a commercially and economically realistic way makes use of the specific provision in a manner that was consistent with Parliament's intention.
+The High Court, in deciding in favour of the taxpayer, held that there was nothing artificial about the payments and that the transactions were within the meaning and scope of the arrangements contemplated by the government in openly offering incentives.
+The ultimate question was whether the impugned arrangement, when viewed in a commercially and economically realistic way, makes use of the specific provision in a manner that is consistent with Parliament's intention.
 The High Court recognised that taxpayers have the freedom to structure transactions to their best tax advantage.

 In respect of transfer pricing, the Special Commissioners of Income Tax (SCIT) have also recently held in P&G Sdn Bhd v.
 DGIR and SEO Sdn Bhd v.
-DGIR that the IRB should not have adjusted the taxpayer's profits to the median of the profits from comparable companies when their profits fell within the inter-quartile range.
-Applying the OECD Transfer Pricing Guidelines, the SCIT was of the view that such adjustments were invalid given that the taxpayer's profits fell within the arm's-length inter-quartile range.
+DGIR that the IRB should not have adjusted the taxpayer's profits to the median of the profits from comparable companies when its profits fell within the interquartile range.
+Applying the OECD Transfer Pricing Guidelines, the SCIT was of the view that such adjustments were invalid given that the taxpayer's profits fell within the arm's-length interquartile range.

 Outlook and conclusions

-While the effects of the covid-19 pandemic continue to persist, as can be surmised from the recent legislative developments highlighted above, the Malaysian government remains keen to encourage economic growth and foreign direct investment and has introduced a wide range of tax reliefs and incentives that will benefit businesses in 2021.
-Nevertheless, recent legislative changes enhancing the power of the IRB in transfer pricing matters suggest an intensified focus on the operations of MNEs in the country, and a readiness to penalise taxpayers for non-compliance with tax laws.
+Although the effects of the covid-19 pandemic continue to persist, as can be surmised from the recent legislative developments highlighted above, the Malaysian government remains keen to encourage economic growth and foreign direct investment and has introduced a wide range of tax relief and incentives to continue to benefit businesses in 2022.
+Nevertheless, recent legislative changes enhancing the power of the IRB in revenue collection and the removal of exemption for foreign-source income suggest an intensified focus on the operations of MNEs in the country and a readiness to penalise taxpayers for non-compliance with tax laws.

-1 Nitin Nadkarni and Jason Tan Jia Xin are partners and Katryne Chia Phei Shan is an associate at Lee Hishammuddin Allen & Gledhill.
+1 Nitin Nadkarni and Jason Tan Jia Xin are partners and Steward Lee is an associate at Lee Hishammuddin Allen & Gledhill.

-2 Malaysia's Commitment in International Tax Standard (11 January 2019) Official Portal of Ministry of Finance www.treasury.gov.my/index.php/en/tax/malaysia-s-commitment-in-international-tax-standard.html.
+2 Malaysia's Commitment in International Tax Standard (10 January 2019) Official Portal of Ministry of Finance Malaysia: https://www.mof.gov.my/portal/en/tax/malaysias-commitment-in-international-tax-standard.

 3 See Section 2 ITA on the definition of 'person' and Section 3 ITA.